broadinstitute/cromwell/docs/developers/bitesize/IoActor/IoActor.md

 ![IoActor hierarchy](IoActor.png)

-All messages are sent to `IoActorProxy`, which then routes them either to IoActor or `IoPromiseProxyActor` based on if message contains a Promise. `IoActorProxy` receives a message with Promise, forwards message to the `IoActor`, and once response from IoActor comes back, completes the promise.
+All messages are sent to `IoActorProxy`, which then routes them either to `IoActor` or `IoPromiseProxyActor` based on if message contains a Promise. `IoActorProxy` receives a message with Promise, forwards message to the `IoActor`, and once response from `IoActor` comes back, completes the promise.

-IoActor has back-pressure (always enabled) and throttling (configurable) features implemented in order to prevent overflowing the incoming messages queue.
+`IoActor` has back-pressure (always enabled) and throttling (configurable) features implemented in order to prevent overflowing the incoming messages queue.

 ## Message types and processing logic

-IoActor accepts messages of base type `IoCommand[T]` with or without clientContext (which is a Promise, which will be passed through back to the `IoPromiseProxyActor` in the end)
+IoActor accepts messages of base type `IoCommand[T]` with or without clientContext (which is a Promise, which will be passed through, back to the `IoPromiseProxyActor` in the end)

 Message processing logic is implemented using Akka Stream API and can be represented with the following graph:
 ![IoActor message processing graph](IoActor_message_processing_graph.png)